VIEW ALL SNOWSPORTS

 A single lens offers ample protection for beginners, whereas a second lens creates a gap which traps heat and in turn, prevents fogging up.

 Darker lens ski goggles are advised for bright conditions, with more transparent lenses being better suited for the opposite, as they’re designed to let maximum light in.
 Brown or orange-tinted lenses offer a happy medium.

 The best way to keep ski goggles from fogging is by choosing a pair that is most resistant to it.
 As discussed above, these are spherical lens goggles and dual-lens goggles.
 Ski and snowboard goggles that feature vents also help prevent them from fogging up, as these allow more air to flow inside.

 For more information on Ski Goggles, head over to our Expert Advice Blog and take a look at our Ski Goggles Guide.

-As a subscriber, you get exclusive discounts & offers straight to your inbox!
+Subscribe to Trespass emails, and get exclusive discounts & offers straight to your inbox!